openownership/enricher/README.md

 ## Configuration

 This utility is configured via a YAML file, named `config.yaml` by default.
+There are two main sections in the configuration file: `source` and `enrichment`.
+Multiple enrichment policies can be defined in the `enrichment` section, each with its own set of parameters.

+The `source` section contains the configuration for the source index, which is the index that will be enriched.
+The `enrichments` section contains the configuration for the enrichment indices, which are the indices that will be used to enrich the source index.

 The configuration file should contain the following keys:

 - `source.index`: the name of the Elasticsearch index containing the data to be enriched.
-- `source.es.host`: the full URI of the Elasticsearch instance.
+- `source.host`: the full URI of the Elasticsearch instance.
+- `enrichments`:
+  - `name`: the name of the enrichment policy (e.g. `add_oc_ids`).
+  - `index`: the name of the Elasticsearch index containing the enrichment data.
-- `source.match_field`: field that will be used to match the documents in the source index with the documents in the enrich index.
+  - `match_field`: the field in the source index that will be used to match documents.
-- `source.replace`: whether to replace the source index, or to create a new index with the enriched data.
-- `enrichment.es.index`: the name of the Elasticsearch index containing the enrichment data.
+  - `enrich_field`: the field in the enrichment index that will be added to the source index.
-- `enrichment.match_field`: field that will be used to match the documents in the source index with the documents in the enrich index.
+  - `target_field`: the field in the target index that will be used to store the enriched data.